-It has now been 175 years since anesthesia was used on humans, but we still don’t know much about its mechanism.
-It was introduced to serve a medical purpose, but an anesthetic drug’s effects on the nervous system are not apparent.
+It has now been 175 years since anaesthesia was used on humans, but we still don’t know much about its mechanism.
+It was introduced to serve a medical purpose, but an anaesthetic drug’s effects on the nervous system are not apparent.
 We, as curious human beings, want to know the reason behind it.
-Well, researchers have claimed that plants have a similar effect when anesthesia drugs get injected into them.
+Well, researchers have claimed that plants have a similar effect when anaesthesia drugs get injected into them.

 How it all started?